the-madhur/Low-Level-Design-Principles/README.md

-In this repo learnings of Low Level Design principles can uploaded with their examples
+In this repo learnings of

+# Low Level Design Principles
+  can uploaded with their examples

-   # S O L I D  Principles
+   ## S O L I D  Principles

     S-> Single Responsibility Principle